AndyHaas/Salesforce_Project_Management/wiki/Workflows-and-Processes.md

 ### For Project Managers

-- âœ… Review tasks before marking "Ready for Client Review"
+-  Review tasks before marking "Ready for Client Review"
-- âœ… Ensure all required information is complete
+-  Ensure all required information is complete
-- âœ… Set realistic due dates and estimates
+-  Set realistic due dates and estimates
-- âœ… Monitor approval queues regularly
+-  Monitor approval queues regularly
-- âœ… Follow up on rejected approvals promptly
+-  Follow up on rejected approvals promptly

 ### For Developers

-- âœ… Update status to "In Review" when work is complete
+-  Update status to "In Review" when work is complete
-- âœ… Provide clear descriptions of what was done
+-  Provide clear descriptions of what was done
-- âœ… Address review feedback promptly
+-  Address review feedback promptly
-- âœ… Update actual hours as you work
+-  Update actual hours as you work

 ### For Clients

-- âœ… Review tasks promptly
+-  Review tasks promptly
-- âœ… Provide clear feedback when rejecting
+-  Provide clear feedback when rejecting
-- âœ… Approve tasks that meet requirements
+-  Approve tasks that meet requirements
-- âœ… Communicate any concerns early
+-  Communicate any concerns early

 ### For Code Reviewers

-- âœ… Review code thoroughly
+-  Review code thoroughly
-- âœ… Test functionality when possible
+-  Test functionality when possible
-- âœ… Provide constructive feedback
+-  Provide constructive feedback
-- âœ… Approve when quality standards are met
+-  Approve when quality standards are met

 ---